tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 ### Parameter Type Annotations

-When you declare a function, you can add type annotations after each parameter to declare what kinds of parameters the function accepts.
+When you declare a function, you can add type annotations after each parameter name to declare what kinds of parameters the function accepts.
-Parameter type annotations go after the parameter name:

 ```ts
 // Parameter type annotation